skillrepos/k8s-dev-v2/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-## Set aliases
+## 4. Set aliases
-3. Set up a couple of simple aliases for tooling
+Set up a couple of simple aliases for tooling

 ```
 alias k=kubectl
 alias kz=kustomize
 ```

-## Labs
+## 5. Open Labs in Preview mode

 After the codespace has started, open the labs document by going to the file tree on the left, find the file named **codespace-labs.md**, right-click on it, and open it with the **Preview** option.)